apache/airflow/contributing-docs/03_contributors_quick_start.rst

 .. code-block:: bash

-  sudo apt install openssl sqlite default-libmysqlclient-dev libmysqlclient-dev postgresql
+  sudo apt install openssl sqlite3 default-libmysqlclient-dev libmysqlclient-dev postgresql

 If you want to install all airflow providers, more system dependencies might be needed.
 For example on Debian/Ubuntu like system, this command will install all necessary dependencies that should be installed when you use